Hacklahoma/2026/README.md

 ## Deployment Instructions

 - **Frontend Deployment:**
-  You can deploy the frontend using services like Vercel or Netlify.
+  Deploy the frontend using services like Vercel or Netlify.
 Follow their documentation to connect your Git repository and configure build settings (typically `npm run build`).

 - **Backend Deployment:**
-  For the backend, consider deploying to Heroku, DigitalOcean, or another Node.js host.
-Be sure to set your environment variables in the production environment (such as `MONGODB_URI`, `JWT_SECRET`, and `PORT`).
+  Consider deploying the backend to Heroku, DigitalOcean, or another Node.js host.
+Ensure that your environment variables (e.g., `MONGODB_URI`, `JWT_SECRET`, and `PORT`) are set correctly in your production environment.

 - **Domain Configuration:**
   Once deployed, register and configure your domain (`2026.hacklahoma.org`) with your DNS provider.